Casey-00/Slacktable/README.md

 1. **User tags a message** by reacting with `:fedex:` emoji
 2. **Slack sends event** to your app via webhook
 3. **App processes the reaction** and extracts the original message
-4. **Message is sent to Airtable** in the "Bugs" table under the "Name" field
+4. **Message is sent to Airtable** in your configured table and field
 5. **Success/error logged** for monitoring

 ## Setup Guides